ntop/ntopng/doc/src/plugins/user_script_gui.rst

 Threshold Cross
 ---------------

-The Threshold Cross input builder allows the user to configure a threashold for a specific metric (e.g. the DNS traffic) for one or more granularities.
+The Threshold Cross input builder allows the user to configure a threshold for a specific metric (e.g. the DNS traffic) for one or more granularities.
 Each granularity can be separately enabled.